 Alkane Resources Limited (ASX: ALK) has intersected further high-grade mineralisation at the company’s Boda Prospect in Central New South Wales.

-The NMPP is located at the northern end of the Molong Volcanic Belt, within the Eastern Lachlan Orogen (Macquarie Arc) in Central West of NSW and is considered highly prospective for large scale porphyry and epithermal gold-copper deposits.
+The Project is in central west NSW at the northern end of the Molong Volcanic Belt of the Macquarie Arc and is considered highly prospective for large scale porphyry and epithermal gold-copper deposits.

 Exploration in the NMPP has identified five discrete magnetic/intrusive complexes – Kaiser, Boda, Comobella, Driell Creek and Finns Crossing – within a 15km northwest trending corridor.

 The corridor is defined by intermediate intrusives, lavas and breccias, extensive alteration and widespread, low-grade, gold-copper mineralisation.

 A major RC and diamond core drilling program commenced in July 2020 and was designed to test the dimensions and extensions to the large low-grade mineralised envelope as well as any internal high-grade zones at Boda.

 In addition, the drilling is testing other known gold-copper mineralisation occurrences and co-incident IP anomalies within the 15km monzonite intrusive corridor that extends from Boda Three to Finns Crossing.

 Assays were received from the current drilling program testing Boda, Boda Two/Three, Korridor and other regional targets comprising of 11 RC drill holes and seven diamond core holes for a total of 10,129 metres.

 The Boda gold-copper porphyry system is a series of near vertical, northwest striking, intrusive related breccias hosted within a thick sequence of shallowly east dipping andesite lavas.